tracee/tracee.github.io/why-tracee.md

 In production, logs are still the most reliable source of information which can be used to analyze your application's behavior.
 In times of microservices and service oriented architecture analyzing of logs is getting more and more complex.

-Log servers like Graylog or the ELK stack are helping you to manage your logs to search the log files for interesting information by offering a simple user interface.
+Log servers like Graylog or the Elasticsearch, Logstash, Kibana (ELK) stack help you to manage your logs and search the log files for interesting information by offering a simple unified user interface.

-But there is one thing that the log servers can't help you with - they can't aggregate the log information that belongs together on their own.
+But there is one thing that the log servers can't help you with - they can't aggregate the log information that belong together on their own.

 ```ini
 2014-02-11 15:35:04.127 [tomcat-exec-1] INFO